-For top results, repeat this stretch 3 times, each day.
+For top results, repeat this stretch 3 times every day.

-The simplest and guaranteed way you will improve your posture and correct your rib flaring is by investing in a Neo G Medical Grade Pectus Excavatum Brace.
+The simplest, and scientifically proven way you can improve your posture and correct your rib flaring is by investing in a brace that causes external compression on the abnormal rib structure.

-This, along with yoga, was the beginning that gave me hope in my battle with fixing the protruding ribs and pectus excavatum condition.
+Bracing, along with yoga, and vacuum bell therapy, was the beginning that gave me hope in my battle of fixing the protruding ribs and pectus excavatum condition.

 It was also one of the best decisions I've ever made, regarding my physical and overall health.

-The main goal of using braces for rib protruding is to make your posture picture perfect, even while you’re not trying to.
+The main goal of using braces for protruded ribs is to make your posture picture perfect, while modifying the malformed bones, even while you’re sleeping.

 This will drastically improve your appearance, confidence, and basically take your whole life to a whole new level.